Franklin & Marshall College: Greek system

+Since the merger in 1853, Greek life on F&M's campus have become an integral part of the college's history, leadership, and philanthropy.
+In April 1988, the college's board of trustees voted to no longer officially recognize the school's fraternities and sororities.
+At the time, three of the school's fraternities had recently lost their national charters due to various offenses.
+In an effort to repair the system, the college administration proposed eight specific reforms to the Greek Council, which were ultimately rejected by all of the organizations.
+The loss of recognition was unpopular with some students.
+The Greek system continued, albeit without financial or administrative support from the college.
+After several years of irregularities and health risks, the college announced in 2004 that it would reinstate a revised Greek system after a 16-year absence.

+The college has a total of 11 formally recognized Greek life chapters, including 7 sororities, 3 fraternities, and 1 co-ed honors fraternity.
+Greek life continues to be a major part of F&M's community, while the college continues its revised structure of administrative support.
+As of the spring of 2014, internal sources claimed that 43.7% of the F&M student body were members of Greek houses.
+The Zeta chapter of Phi Kappa Sigma at Franklin & Marshall is the fraternity's oldest active chapter worldwide and the first fraternity on F&M’s campus.

 Athletics

-Sports have been an active part of Franklin and Marshall since its inception.
 The college's sports teams are called the Diplomats.
 Many of the teams compete in the Centennial Conference.
 Men's intercollegiate competition is in fourteen sports: baseball, basketball, cross country, football, golf, lacrosse, soccer, squash, swimming, tennis, indoor track and field, outdoor track and field, wrestling, and rowing.
 Women's intercollegiate competition is in fourteen sports: basketball, rowing, cross country, field hockey, golf, lacrosse, soccer, softball, squash, swimming, tennis, indoor track and field, outdoor track and field, and volleyball.
-F&M competes in NCAA Division III for all varsity sports except wrestling, which is Division I, and men's and women's squash, which are nondivisional.
+F&M competes in NCAA Division III for all varsity sports except wrestling, which is Division I, and men's and women's squash, which are non-divisional.

-The Franklin & Marshall Diplomats football program was first was organized in 1887 by Seminary student Miles O. Noll.
-Franklin and Marshall was defeated 9–0 by the York YMCA.
-Later that year, the program played a re-match and lost again, this time by score of 6–4.
-Frank Mount Pleasant became the head football coach in 1910.

-Professor Charles W. Mayser founded the F&M wrestling team in 1923, and early 1924 saw the college's first wrestling match as the Blue & White defeated Western Maryland College 24–5.
-The Diplomat grapplers finished their maiden season with a 4–1 record.
-F&M wrestling competes in the EIWA and is the only Division III school to compete in Division I wrestling.